tweedegolf/storage-abstraction/publish/Storage/README.md

 ## How it works

 A `Storage` instance is a thin wrapper around one of the available adapters.
-These adapters are peer dependencies and available as separate packages on npm.
+These adapters are available as separate packages on npm.
 This way your code base stays as slim as possible because you only have to add the adapter(s) that you need to your project.

+Most adapters are wrappers around the cloud storage service specific service clients, e.g. the AWS SDK.

 List of available adapters: